 “The Garden State” may seem like a strange nickname for the most densely populated state in the country, but despite its large population, New Jersey still offers plenty of open spaces.
-In the northern and central part of the state, old-stand forests cover the Kittatinny, Watchung and Ramapo mountain ranges.
-The mountains are popular destinations year-round and offer skiing, hiking, bird watching, fishing, camping and other activities.
+In the northern and central part of the state, old-stand forests cover the Kittatinny, Watchung, and Ramapo mountain ranges.
+The mountains are popular destinations year-round and offer skiing, hiking, bird watching, fishing, camping, and other activities.

 You Won’t Have to Pump Your Own Gas

-You’ll Get to Experience Four Seasons
+You’ll Get to Experience All Four Seasons

 The State Offers a Reciprocal Tax Agreement with PA

 Do you commute to Pennsylvania every day?
 Thanks to New Jersey’s reciprocal tax agreement with Pennsylvania, you’ll pay taxes in the state where you live, rather than where you work.
 That agreement helps you avoid headaches at tax time.